 Business Department Mission Statement: The Business and Accounting programs educate, develop and prepare students to successfully meet the multidisciplinary, technological and ethical challenges of a dynamic global business environment.

-To achieve this mission, MiraCosta is committed to providing you a coherent and meaningful education.
-To that end, the Business Administration faculty has identified three outcomes that you should be competent in as a result of your studies in this class.
+To achieve this mission, the Business Administration faculty has identified eight outcomes that you should be competent in as a result of your studies in this class.
 They are: